 Saying "sorry" every day

 In the early stages of therapy, the hurt spouse may need to hear the spuse who has been unfaithful apologize every day for the infidelity.
 She may also need him to text her or call her more often during the week so that she feels that her spouse is thinking about her often.
+This is especially needed when the hurt souse has discovered frequent texts or calls between her partner and the person with whom he had the affair.

 A ritual of burying the past